-After this offering we will have approximately shares of Series 1 common stock and approximately shares of Series 2 common stock.
+After this offering we will have outstanding 60,792,991 shares of Series 1 common stock and 5,050,555 shares of Series 2 common stock.
 Our amended and restated certificate of incorporation, which will become effective prior to the closing of this offering, authorizes us to issue these shares of common stock and options, rights, warrants, and appreciation rights relating to common stock for the consideration and on the terms and conditions established by our board of directors in its sole discretion, whether in connection with acquisitions or otherwise.

 In the future, we expect to obtain financing or to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, or debt securities convertible into equity or shares of preferred stock.
 Issuing additional shares of our capital stock or other equity securities or securities convertible into equity may dilute the economic and voting rights of our existing stockholders or reduce the market price of our Series 1 common stock or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
 Shares of preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Series 1 common stock.
 Additional shares of Series 2 common stock, if issued, may further dilute the economic rights of our Series 1 common stock.
-Holders of our Series 1 common stock are not entitled to receive economic consideration per share for their shares in excess of that payable to the holders of the then outstanding shares of Series 2 common stock in the event of a merger, consolidation or tender or exchange offer.
-Our decision to issue securities in any future offerings will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing or nature of our future offerings.
+Holders of Series 2 common stock in the event of a merger, consolidation or tender or exchange offer.
+Our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing, or nature of our future offerings.
 As a result, holders of our Series 1 common stock bear the risk that our future offerings may reduce the market price of our Series 1 common stock and dilute their stockholdings in us.
 See "Description of Capital Stock."